 While many nursing homes provide excellent care to their residents, far too many fall appallingly short.
-For some nursing facilities, the focus on the “bottom line” results in understaffed nursing homes with untrained and underpaid employees.
+For some nursing facilities in Albuquerque, the focus on the “bottom line” results in understaffed nursing homes with untrained and underpaid employees.
 Residents of these facilities can suffer terribly in their last days, due to neglect and abuse at the hands of their caregivers.

 Elder abuse targets one of our most vulnerable populations and comes in many forms including physical, emotional, and financial.
 By familiarizing yourself with the most common forms of nursing home abuse, you can recognize the early warning signs and help protect your loved ones.